-Examinations: There will be three exams.
+Examinations: There will be three midterm exams and a final.
 Exams will be multiple choice and will focus on materials centrally important to managers.
 The exams will take approximately an hour.
 The Final Examination will be cumulative.

 Experiential Activities: From time to time we will be doing exercises, discussing videos, and engaging in discussions on the point-counterpoint dialogues in the text. which will be discussed in the context of theory, research, or OB practice.
 Marks will be awarded on the basis of participation.